czechkai/fix-it-mati/docs/PROJECT_STRUCTURE.md

 ## Assets Loading

-All assets (CSS/JS) remain in `public/assets/` and are accessible from any page using relative paths or absolute paths from root.
+All assets (CSS/JS) are located in the root `assets/` folder and are accessible from any page using absolute paths from root.

 Example:
 ```html
 <link rel="stylesheet" href="/assets/style.css">
 <script src="/assets/dashboard.js"></script>
 ```

+The router automatically serves files from root `assets/` when requested via `/assets/*` URLs.

 ## Notes